Learn to engage all young children in play, learning and interaction

 - Work as an early-interventionist in social service or education-based agencies, as well as in hospitals or daycare settings.

-- Work one-on-one as a Special Education Itinerant Teacher (SEIT) in home or center-based programs.
+- Work one-on-one as a Special Education Itinerant Teacher (SEIT) in home and classroom and daycare settings.